The Time a Coronavirus Hit Iran

 And finally, believe it or not, New York City’s first case of New Virus (a.k.a. first positive result on a generous PCR test) was a healthcare worker in her 30s returning from…Iran.

-She had no unusual symptoms, wasn’t hospitalized, and either had a different strain than the supreme leader of Iran or better health, because she lived.
+She had no unusual symptoms, wasn’t hospitalized, and either had a different strain than the Supreme Leader of Iran or better health, because she lived.

 This made for a very quaint “bi-coastal” spread narrative in the U.S. We had cases on the Western seaboard *coming from* the Far East - and cases on the Eastern seaboard *coming from* the Middle East and Western Europe.